ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-3rd-party-router.md

 This architecture pattern deployment is summarized as follows:

 1. Depending on the network preference selection, your vCenter Server instance is deployed with both public and private connectivity or private connectivity only.
-2. You can optionally deploy an edge gateway cluster to host Juniper vSRX or your own routing or firewall device.
+2. You can optionally deploy a gateway cluster to host Juniper vSRX or your own routing or firewall device.
 In this case, you might put public and private VLANs behind the firewall.
 3. You can deploy third-party network devices into vCenter Server clusters by bringing in your own license and following the hardware and software guidance as provided by the specific third-party vendor.
 Discuss the technical details with the vendor.
 4. You can integrate the third-party network device or a router into using service insertion.
 With service insertion, you can apply third-party services to north-south traffic as well as east-west traffic that passes through a router.
 The services typically provide advanced security features, such as an intrusion detection system (IDS) or an intrusion prevention system (IPS).
 5. When you use service insertion and after, deploy a service instance, you can configure the type of traffic that the router redirects to the service.
 Configuring traffic redirection is similar to configuring a firewall.